aspectran/aspectran/README.md

 ![aspectran](http://www.aspectran.com/images/header_aspectran.png)

-Aspectran is a lightweight Java framework for building Enterprise-ready Web applications and it can also be run as Console-based and Embedded applications.
+Aspectran is a lightweight Java framework for building enterprise-ready Web applications and it can also be run as a console-based and embedded applications.
 It has a special feature that can provide the same service by using a same configuration settings on the Web, console-based or other applications.
 Aspectran will support most of the functionality required in an enterprise environment, and will grow into a next-generation Java framework.